Joemillard/global_pollinator_dataset/README.md

 * 'clade_extrapolation_non_text-analysis.csv' is the set of taxa extrapolated on the basis of Wardhaugh (2015), that didn't appear in the text analysis.
 Columns here take the same format as above.

 * 'non_family-genus_species-list.csv' is the set of taxonomic names for groups that were not extrapolated at the family level (i.e. they cannot be easily merged with the PREDICTS database, so instead I searched for all the generic names and merged these instead).
 Each of the columns are described below: <br>
-		-- class refers to the taxonomic class of that extrapolated non family group -- order refers to the taxonomic order	of that extrapolated non family group -- family refers to the taxonomic family of that extrapolated non family group -- clade refers to the extrapolated non-family group -- clade_rank refers to the level at which that group was extrapolated -- genus refers to the names of the genera within those non-family groups, used to match against PREDICTS -- confidence refers to the confidence at which that non-family group was extrapolated.
+		-- class refers to the taxonomic class of that extrapolated non family group<br>
+		-- order refers to the taxonomic order	of that extrapolated non family group<br>
+		-- family refers to the taxonomic family of that extrapolated non family group<br> -- clade refers to the extrapolated non-family group<br> -- clade_rank refers to the level at which that group was extrapolated<br> -- genus refers to the names of the genera within those non-family groups, used to match against PREDICTS<br> -- confidence refers to the confidence at which that non-family group was extrapolated.<br>